Netflares/FingerprintRecognitionV2/README.md

     - `./Util/Preprocessing`: Pre-process the input images into ridges' skeleton
     - `./Util/Singularity`: Extracts key points from fingerprint images
     - `./Util/Comparator`: Compare fingerprints
-- `./_dat`: Local data files including input images, processed images, images' encoded data and any data which this program processes. *(This directory is ignored by default)*
-- `./_log`: Local log files, mostly used for reports and debugging. *(This directory is ignored by default)*
+- `./_doc`: Document files

-Since **Speed** and **Memory Efficiency** are highly prioritized (second only to **Accuracy**), this project's implementations and the algorithms behind them are **absolutely incomprehensible** to anyone without documentation (except me, ofc).
+Regardless, this project's implementations and the algorithms behind them are **absolutely incomprehensible** to anyone without documentation (except me, ofc).
 Therefore, I'll try to write as many docs as I can to explain my code, I promise.